amanjpro/file-splitter/README.md

 [![Build Status](https://travis-ci.org/amanjpro/file-splitter.svg?branch=master)](https://travis-ci.org/amanjpro/file-splitter) [![codecov](https://codecov.io/gh/amanjpro/file-splitter/branch/master/graph/badge.svg)](https://codecov.io/gh/amanjpro/file-splitter)

 A very simple utility to split large files into smaller ones.
+This utility is usually useful when a thirdparty data provider sends a gigantic gzip file, and you want to process it in Spark (or any other big data tool).
+As it is a waste of resources, to have the whole cluster started to re-partition this file then perform the rest of the ETL logic on it, you can first use this tool to split the file into smaller pieces and then start a resource hungry job to process it.

 ## Supported IO (file?) systems:
   - Local file system